Swyftx/crypto-address-validator/README.md

 * MEC  (megacoin)
 * XPM  (primecoin)

+I intend to update this to include more currencies in the future.
+If you would like a new currency added quickly please send a pull request including tests.

 >This will work for both BIP-0016 P2SH addresses and regular addresses.
 >
 >To check the validity of a testnet address for any of the listed coins just append 'Testnet'